 Philadelphia Illegal Turns Traffic Ticket Lawyer

-It’s a late night and you’re tired from a long day at work.
+It’s getting late and you’re tired from a long day at the office.
 You have to be up early the next morning to start another day at the office, and want to make sure you get home as quickly as possible to get enough shut eye before another grueling day.
 As you are dreaming of the softness and comfort of your pillow, you realize you missed your street turn about a half a mile back.
 Frustrated from your mistake, you drive to the nearest intersection, look up at the “No U-Turn sign” and press your foot on the pedal.
 Swiftly turning your car in the opposite direction.
 Unfortunately, just as your luck would have it, you see the flashing lights in the rearview mirror.

 Failing to adhere to posted signs is a common mistake in Philadelphia.
 Between the city traffic, unfamiliarity with roads, and often poorly hung or obstructed signs, it’s quite easy to accidentally make an illegal turn.
 Nevertheless, you are deemed to be responsible for this mistake once you are stopped and ticketed by a police officer.

 Moving violations, including Illegal Turns, can result in points on your record, fines, increased insurance premiums, and potential Suspension of License.
-The traffic lawyers with The Law Offices of Greg Prosmushkin, P.C. can help you fight these tickets, and thereby minimize their impact on your license and your wallet.
+The Traffic Lawyers with The Law Offices of Greg Prosmushkin, P.C. can help you fight these tickets, and thereby minimize their impact on your license and your wallet.

 You can receive a ticket for making an illegal U-turn in one of two ways: